trussworks/ecs-scaledown/README.md

 The purpose of this repository is to provide a GitHub Action to scale down an ECS service's desired count to zero.

 This action leverages the aws-actions/configure-aws-credentials action.
+Since GitHub Actions currently does not allow composite actions to call other actions, we chose to integrate the JavaScript code from existing aws-actions into this repository.

 ## What it does